geritol/secret-backup-operator/README.md

 ## Setup

-To be able to run this on a cluster ypu need to deploy a deployment that runs an image built using the provided `Dockerfile`, the pods need to run with a `ServiceAccount` that is authorized to read, watch and edit secrets.
+To be able to run this on a cluster you need to deploy a Deployment that runs an image built using the provided `Dockerfile`, the pods need to run with a `ServiceAccount` that is authorized to create, read, watch and edit secrets.
 Eg.:

 ```yaml
 apiVersion: v1